 Hidden Lagoon

 When the boatmen came back (thank goodness!), they led me to a steep rock cliff to see a hidden pond/lagoon.
 They reached the top in no time.
 I had to take my time to make sure I got a good grip/foothold while climbing since the cliff was really steep.
 One slip and I could fall in a bed of sharp rocks.
 I was able to see the mystical mother bangus (milkfish) believed to be the guardian of the island.
-According to local tales, there used to be two bangus seen swimming at the lagoon.
+According to local tales, there used to be two bangus seen swimming in the lagoon.
 One day, a fisherman went to the island and brought one of the bangus back to his family (for dinner I suppose).
 Only then did the townspeople knew that the bangus was cursed when all of the family members died shortly after finishing their meal.

 View of Matukad Beach while climbing the cliff